cowtowncoder/java-json-performance-benchmarks/README.md

 1. be published to the central Maven repository (so we can include official builds)
 2. be able to read and write POJOs, not just "Lists and Maps" or "custom tree nodes library defines" (although some tests may also exercise these styles as well)

-and for this reason some commonly used libraries (like old "org.json" library) are not included.
+and for this reason some commonly used libraries (like old "org.json" library and "simple-json") are not included.

 ## Usage